HarryRybacki/rust_developer/hw05_client_server_msger/homework.md

   [] For an extra point, design the client to automatically convert any received image to .png format.
 This could necessitate some exploration and potentially the addition of other crates.

+### Usage:

+1. Launch the server from terminal 1: `cargo run --bin server`
+2. Call client to pass message to server from terminal 2: `cargo run --bin client`
+3. Confirm message received in stdout of terminal 1.

 ### Questions:

 1.